cixtor/slackapi/README.md

 - [x] `users.profile.set` - Set the profile information for a user.
 - [x] `users.search` - Search users by name or email address.
 - [x] `users.setActive` - Marks a user as active.
+- [x] `users.setAvatar` - Upload a picture and set it as the avatar.
 - [x] `users.setPhoto` - Define which picture will be the avatar.
 - [x] `users.setPresence` - Manually sets user presence.
 - [x] `version` - Displays the program version number.